In some sense “widow’s first year alone” is deeply false. I’m not really alone. I never have been, and I never will be.

 This is in response to some of you who have asked me to share more about my journey as a widow.
 I’ll try here to share some thoughts about what helped, and God’s place in the journey of grief.

 As Al became increasingly ill his world became smaller and smaller, and mine did too.
 That’s a common occurrence for caregivers, I’m told.
 I had struggled to stay engaged with others even professionally.
 And after Al’s death I realized that outside of family I had no truly close friends.
 Enjoying grandchildren and grieving with others who miss him too has been incredibly valuable, but I’ve had no one I was “doing life with” previously to be there for me and help me see the future.

 Some of that was because Al’s health was already declining when we moved to this area, and some was a result of my own personality and lifestyle.
 But it has meant I’ve had to exert a great deal of energy in finding ways to connect with people, invest in friendship, and build a life I now choose.
 That’s hard work.

 Some people have said things that were helpful, and some people occasionally still say things that make me want to scream and run away.
 Perhaps most helpful of all has been a newer friend who has simply continued to ask, “How are you?”
 Pause.
 No fixing.
 Sometimes I talk, sometimes silence.
 And then, “Just know I’m here.”

 My advice: realize that both family and friends are important.
 There will only be a few people around your deathbed; how well are you investing in them?
 Family connections are worth putting up with, risking yourself for, and spending time with.

 It’s just as critical to have one or a few close friends you do life with.
-When grief comes, someone who’s not grieving but who knows you very well can be an invaluable source of support.
+When grief comes, someone who’s not grieving as deeply but who knows you very well can be an invaluable source of support.
 Choose your friends proactively and wisely – NOW.

 Time Passes; Time Alone Doesn’t Heal